OctarineSourcerer/cyberpunk2020/README.md

 ![image](https://user-images.githubusercontent.com/6842867/102726466-fdb87d80-4316-11eb-9bd8-5cb9cf6c8ce6.png)

-The skills section currently does not reside in the main branch.
-It'll get there :)
+The sheet currently isn't interactive.
+Yet ;)

 To anyone thinking of contributing, fair warning, I've not yet gotten to removing all the stuff that came in from Boilerplate.
 Hopefully the commit messages are at least sane though.